-As an operations manager, you have many responsibilities to your business.
+As a manager in operational management, you have many responsibilities to your business.
 Faced with these, among other questions, it’s a challenge daily to provide meaningful answers that impact your business.
 If you’re an Operations Manager, use this list as inspiration to deliver the right answers to your business’s requirements.

 Business ambitions,or mission statements, are often lofty and abstract.